ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 ## The Business Logic Tier

-Here I'm going to simply show you the generic base class for each business object and then explain how it all works.
+Here I'm going to simply show you the business object generic base class and then explain how it all works.

 {% highlight C# %}
 public class BusinessObjectBase<TEntity, TSearchCriteria>